 For some people, this might be five years, and for others it could be 20.
 At the end of this contract, you can exercise the option to purchase the property – hence, rent-to-own.

-The government will be working with financial institutions for this scheme to assist those who are unable to pay a 10% deposit and to secure access to home purchase financing.
+The RTO scheme was initially announced during Budget 2020 where it aimed to assist those who are unable to pay a 10% deposit and to secure access to home purchase financing.

 Although it’s widely considered to be the answer to home ownership for many Malaysians, there are a few things to consider when deciding if rent-to-own is for you.
 Read on to learn more!